Oswego-CSC344Spring25/PythonProject/grading_rubic.md

  Students should include:

 1. Five different valid integers -- 4 points each.
-No more than 20 points (Do not count those in addresses,prices, and phone numbers)
+No more than 20 points (Do not count those in email addresses, prices, and phone numbers)
 2. Five different decimal numbers -- 4 points each.
 No more than 20 points (Do not count those in prices)
-3. Five different addresses -- 4 points each.
+3. Five different email addresses -- 4 points each.
 No more than 20 points
 4. Five different valid prices -- 4 points each.
 No more than 20 points
 5. Five different valid phone numbers -- 4 points each.
 No more than 20 points

-For example, a student has 6 integers,0 double numbers, 1 address, 2 prices, and 10 phone numbers.
+For example, a student has 6 integers,0 double numbers, 1 email address, 2 prices, and 10 phone numbers.
 His grade should be 20 + 0 + 4 + 4*2 + 20 = 52

 ## Hints: